Codyvanzandt/beautiful-jekyll/_posts/2018-08-18-bcts-naming.md

 Ah, that's better!
 We know *exactly* what this function and all of its variables are for.
 All we had to do was use good names.

-Of course, you've got to be wondering, much like Romeo, "What's in a *good* name?"
+Of course, you've got to be wondering (much like Romeo) "What's in a *good* name?"

 Fear not!
 I have tips aplenty.

-I can't guarantee that following these tips will make you as adept a namer as old Shakespeare, but you're programs will read a great deal smoother.

 ## Tip 1: See Names as Opportunities to Add Context